Skip to content

 Handling Modals with collectors

-As modals aren’t message components there is not possibility to create a message components collector but Seyfert introduces the possiblity to create it by using the run method within the modal builder which expects a callback that will handle the interactions.
+As modals aren’t message components it is not possible to create a message components collector but Seyfert introduces the possiblity to create it by using the run method within the modal builder which expects a callback that shall handle the interactions.

 Here is an example using the run within the modal builder: